-1 Lavallee, he was a Métis trapper.
-And my mother was 2 Bernadette Rabbitskin (ph) from the Big River First Nation, 3 and they met in the late 1930s, and created a beautiful 4 family of 12 children.
-And I along with my deceased 5 sister, Madeline, that's one of the Madeline is the one 6 that we want to tell you about.
-7 She is the second the eldest of 12 members 8 of our our family that grew up actually my 9 grandfather, Louis (ph) Lavallee, was a trapper and also 10 a a trader in Northern Saskatchewan, and lived in 11 Lavallee Lake in Northern Saskatchewan, and and lived in 12 what is now called the Prince Albert National Park.
-But 13 when that park was established in 1928, then a further 14 expanded to 1938, all families that lived within the 15 boundaries of that that park had to leave forced to 16 leave the the boundaries of now the Prince Albert 17 National Park, and of course, our I our family my 18 my father's family, and his brothers had to were 19 scattered throughout the Northern Saskatchewan.

-20 My father took his family to a place called 21 Stoney Lake, gradually moving to Big River for a while, Big 22 River reserve.
-Because he was not -- he was not a First 23 Nations.
+Lavallee, he was a Métis trapper.
+And my mother was 1 2 Bernadette Rabbitskin (ph) from the Big River First Nation, and they met in the late 1930s, and created a beautiful 3 family of 12 children.
+And I -- along with my deceased 4 5 sister, Madeline, that's one of the -- Madeline is the one that we want to tell you about.
+6 She is the second -- the eldest of 12 members 7 of our -- our family that grew up -- actually my 8 9 grandfather, Louis (ph) Lavallee, was a trapper and also a -- a trader in Northern Saskatchewan, and lived in 10 11 Lavallee Lake in Northern Saskatchewan, and -- and lived in what is now called the Prince Albert National Park.
+But 12 when that park was established in 1928, then a further 13 14 expanded to 1938, all families that lived within the boundaries of that -- that park had to leave -- forced to 15 leave the -- the boundaries of now the Prince Albert 16 National Park, and of course, our -- I -- our family -- my 17 -- my father's family, and his brothers had to -- were 18 scattered throughout the Northern Saskatchewan.
+19 20 My father took his family to a place called Stoney Lake, gradually moving to Big River for a while, Big 21 River reserve.
+Because he was not -- he was not a First 22 23 Nations.
 He was Métis.
 He could not live on -- you could 24 not live on reserves.
 We lived briefly at Little Red River 25 reserve in Saskatchewan, and then at that time the -- the

-1 Métis were living as off reserve off road allowance 2 in families and but the the the CCF government at 3 that time heard the plight of the Métis and gave us a 4 little community called Fish Lake.
-It's in the around Emma 5 lake area, and there now two section reserve community, 12 6 families moved onto this this community called Fish 7 Lake, and that is where we grew up as a family.
-We we 8 lived in a $$ in a log cabin house and with our brothers 9 and sisters.
+Métis were living as off reserve -- off -- road allowance in families and but the -- the -- the CCF government at that time heard the plight of the Métis and gave us a little community called Fish Lake.
+It's in the around Emma lake area, and there now two section reserve community, 12 families moved onto this -- this community called Fish Lake, and that is where we grew up as a family.
+We -- we lived in a -- in a log cabin house and with our brothers and sisters.

-10 And of course, the -- the fur trapping 11 industry of course, could not really support a large family.
-Actually you know Canada was first established as 12 the fur trapping country in -- in Canada, that's how our 13 14 nation was born, hey, Canada.
+And of course, the -- the fur trapping industry of course, could not really support a large family.
+Actually you know Canada was first established as the fur trapping country in -- in Canada, that's how our nation was born, hey, Canada.
 It was the fur industry that established Canada as -- as a First Nation.
-And of course, 15 all -- all our Aboriginal people in -- in Canada worked in 16 that industry and over the years, and of course, a lot of 17 our Aboriginal people worked in that industry -- fur -- fur 18 industry.
-And of course -- well, we're quite proud of 19 20 being you know, part of that industry even though that we're, you know, marginalized so we couldn't make a -- a 21 huge profit, a living in that -- that kind of society.
-22 23 But anyway what has happened in -- while living there a lot of us of course, moved away from Fish
+And of course, all -- all our Aboriginal people in -- in Canada worked in that industry and over the years, and of course, a lot of our Aboriginal people worked in that industry -- fur -- fur industry.
+And of course -- well, we're quite proud of being you know, part of that industry even though that we're, you know, marginalized so we couldn't make a -- a huge profit, a living in that -- that kind of society.

-24 living there a lot of us of course, moved away from Fis 25 Lake.
+But anyway what has happened in -- while living there a lot of us of course, moved away from Fish Lake.
 My sister -- my eldest sister, married into the